alexrs/RecyclerViewRenderers/README.md

 ```

 ####Renderer
-The `Renderer` is the class responsible for create the `ViewHolder` of each `Renderable`.
+The `Renderer` is the class responsible for creating the `ViewHolder` of each `Renderable`.
 The method `onCreateViewHolder` should return the `ViewHolder`.
-Also, here you can indicate the action that should be performed when this item is clicked in the `RecyclerView`.
+You can also indicate here the action that should be performed when this item is clicked in the `RecyclerView`.

 ```JAVA
 public class ItemBenderRenderer extends Renderer implements View.OnClickListener {